What is robotic-assisted myomectomy?

-Robotic-assisted myomectomy is one type of surgery to remove fibroids.
+Robotic-assisted myomectomy is 1 type of surgery to remove fibroids.
 It's a minimally invasive method.
-This means it uses smaller incisions than a standard surgery.
+This means it uses smaller cuts (incisions) than a standard surgery.
 It’s done while you’re asleep under general anesthesia.

-During the surgery, your doctor will put small tools and a tiny camera through small incisions on your lower belly.
-This gives your doctor a better view of the area in your body.
-Your doctor moves the tools using a robotic controller.
+During the surgery, your healthcare provider will put small tools and a tiny camera through small incisions on your lower belly.
+This gives your provider a better view of the area in your body.
+Your provider moves the tools using a robotic controller.
 This lets your provider make very precise movements with the tools.
-The doctor removes the fibroids from your uterus.
+Your provider removes the fibroids from your uterus.
 The tools are then removed.
 The incisions are closed and bandaged.

 Robotic-assisted myomectomy has some benefits over other methods.
 It may have a lower risk of complications for some people.
 It can lead to a shorter hospital stay and a faster recovery time.
 The surgery may also allow a provider to remove fibroids that are hard to remove with another method.

 This surgery may not be available in all areas.
 Robotic surgery is often more expensive than other methods.
 It can take longer than other types of surgery to remove fibroids.
 Your healthcare provider can help you decide which surgery will work best for you.